aleczanderpaul/40L-Run-Control/README.md

 interval_ms is an int that specifies the length of the interval timer that calls the check_command_status function.

+### cleanup()

+Terminates all the running subprocesses the GUI started (e.g., logging pressure script).
+Is called when the user exits the GUI.

 ### run()

 Shows the window and starts the event loop.
 Call this after all the widgets have been added to the window.